Camogli is one of the most romantic and spectacular towns in the Golfo Paradiso, on the Riviera di Levante .

 Ruta is a small hamlet 300 meters above sea level which is located right along the Via Aurelia, on top of the Portofino mountain.
 The locality “Portofino Vetta” is an extraordinary panoramic point from which you can enjoy a breathtaking view of the Golfo Paradiso and the Gulf of Tigullio.

-Ruta is also the starting point for numerous excursions on the Portofino Promontory.
+Ruta is also the starting point of many excursions on the Portofino Promontory.

 San Rocco is a hamlet of Camogli at 220 meters above sea level.
 It is a picturesque hamlet immersed in the vegetation of the Portofino mountain where several popular festivals take place every year.
 San Rocco can be reached on foot through the paths that start from Camogli or by the road that passes through Ruta.